Tools and techniques to outsmart, outmaneuver, and outwit competitors through intelligence-based strategies

 - Understanding of the different stages of the strategy development cycle and how each stage can be harnessed to achieve maximum potential for your business.

-- Ability to use a range of effective tools and techniques to support dynamic competitive strategy development.
+- Ability to use a range of effective tools and techniques to support dynamic corporate strategy development.

 - Competence in understanding and exploiting state-of-the-art strategy development frames.

-- Ability to visualize dynamic competitive strategies through the use of strategy maps and balanced scorecards.
+- Ability to visualize dynamic corporate strategies through the use of strategy maps and balanced scorecards.

-- The difference between dynamic and classic competitive strategies, and how dynamic competitive strategies influence competitiveness.
+- The difference between dynamic and classic competitive strategies, and how dynamic corporate strategies influence competitiveness.

 - The strategy development cycle.